eugeneowusu-aws/awsformation/Fintech App using Plaid API/README.md

 ### Overview

 Hello and welcome!
-My name is Cecilia, and in this amazing project, I will demonstrate how to build and deploy a demo fintech app on Amazon Web Services (AWS) using the using the [AWS Amplify](https://aws.amazon.com/amplify/) framework and [Plaid](https://plaid.com/docs/link/) link API (application programming interface).
+My name is Eugene, and in this project, I will demonstrate how to build and deploy a demo fintech app on Amazon Web Services (AWS) using the using the [AWS Amplify](https://aws.amazon.com/amplify/) framework and [Plaid](https://plaid.com/docs/link/) link API (application programming interface).

 AWS Amplify will enable us to quickly build a serverless web app with the following components: